-Which are the best projector brands?
+These are the best projector brands in the UK:

 What’s a great projector without a great screen?
 How you go about obtaining that screen is up to you – whether it's a clean ironed sheet, the wall of your garage, an adjustable sturdy screen with a built-in stand or even one that’s inflatable.